-Directions : Principal s and superintendents may use this j form to facilitate discussion on areas that need additional support.
+Directions : Principa ls and superintendents may use this j form to facilitate discussion or n areas that ne ed additional support.
 This form is optional.

 What is the area of targeted support?

 What are some of the issues in the area that are causing difficulty?

 What strategies have you already tried and what was the result?

-What new strategies or resources might facilitate improvement in tl nis area?
+What new strategies or resources might facilitate improvement in th nis area?

 Principal's Signature:

 Principal's Name: Date:

 Superintendent's Signature:

 Superintendent's Name: Date: